 Watch video below from our 2016 Marsden Artist in Residence, Michel Tuffery.

-Marsden was the first school in New Zealand to run the Imaginarium Challenge in 2015 for Year 10 students from Karori and Whitby.
+Marsden was the first school in New Zealand to run the Imaginarium Challenge in 2015 for Year 10 students.
 Google expert, Josh Bailey, together with composers, programmers and installation artists from Victoria University, the NZ School of Music and Massey University lit the fire and our students let their imaginations run wild using science, technology, music and art to create some amazing musical contraptions.